← Back to .knowledge

 node .knowledge/tools/flow.js import

-The initial repository map and module cards are created or refreshed.
+The initial repository map and module summaries are created or refreshed.

 .knowledge/project_index.json and .knowledge/modules/